TykTechnologies/tyk-helm-chart/README.md

 **Secrets**

-The Tyk owned MDCB registry is private and requires adding users to our organisation which you then define as a secret when pulling the MDCB image.
+The Tyk owned MDCB registry is private and requires adding users to our organization which you then define as a secret when pulling the MDCB image.
 Please contact your account manager to arrange this.

 ## Install Tyk Hybrid Gateways (This can be used either for Multi-Cloud Gateways or MDCB slaves)
 To install, first modify `values_hybrid.yaml` file as follows: